GSA-TTS/identity-dev-docs/_pages/attributes.md

     <tr>
 <td markdown="1">
   **Verification timestamp<sup>*</sup>** <br />
-When the user's identity was last verified (or empty if it has never been verified)
+When the user's identity was last verified (or empty if it has never been verified).
 </td>
 <td markdown="1">
 ![checkmark][checkmark]